Webler-Group/webler-group/README.md

 sudo nano /etc/apache2/sites-available/webler.com.conf
 ```

-Add the following and set the DocumentRoot based on your location of the github project:
+Add the following and set the DocumentRoot based on your location of the project:

 ```
 <VirtualHost *:80>